 A loss of appetite is one of the most common and early signs that a puppy is suffering from any of the numerous medical conditions and canine diseases.

 The presence of intestinal worms in the puppy’s stomach, and either of the various canine viral, bacterial and fungal infections have been linked to a loss of appetite in dogs and may be responsible for your puppy’s failure to eat.
-Similarly, puppies suffering from dental or oral infection will stop eating completely.
+Similarly, puppies suffering from a dental or oral infection will stop eating completely.

 Gastrointestinal Upset